aminobest/ICPC2022_fineGrainedCL/README.md

 This project contains the analysis material for the ICPC paper "Estimating Developers’ Cognitive Load at a Fine-grained level Using Non-intrusive Psycho-physiological Measures"

--Folder: "processingPipeline" contains (1) the pipeline used to extract the features, (2) a sample corresponding to the data for one participant (P01) performing one task (C_5) (the full dataset (9.57GB) can be available under request), (3) a sample of the extracted metrics and a sample of the datasets used for the machine learning (ML) part
+- Folder: "processingPipeline" contains (1) the pipeline used to extract the features, (2) a sample corresponding to the data for one participant (P01) performing one task (C_5) (the full dataset (9.57GB) can be available under request), (3) a sample of the extracted metrics and a sample of the datasets used for the machine learning (ML) part

 	-Structure summary:
 			- Data: